A Centralized, Trust-First System for Compensation Changes

 Competitive Analysis

-1. Compensation Grid (Spreadsheet Familiarity, System Safety)
+1. Compensation Grid (Spreadsheet Familiarity with System Safety)

 Key decisions:

-• Real-time validation to prevent invalid entries
+• Real-time validation prevents invalid entries before submission

 An Excel-inspired grid allows managers to propose compensation changes inline, while validations and permissions reduce error risk.

-2. Manager Request Flow (Confidence Without Commitment)
+2. Draft-FirstManager Flow (Confidence Without Commitment)

 Key decisions: